fetty31/tailored_mpc/README.md

 </div>
 <br />

-This software is shared as part of my [Final Degree Thesis](docs/tfg.pdf).
-The controller actually used for competing during the 2022-2023 Formula Student season has been the `lateral` approach, so it's the one explained in the thesis (and the one that is driving the car in the video mentioned above).
+This software is shared as part of my [Final Degree Thesis](docs/tfg_oriolmartinez.pdf).
+The controller actually used for competing during the 2022-2023 Formula Student season has been the `lateral` approach, so it's the one explained in the thesis (and the one that is driving the car in the [trackdrive video](https://youtu.be/mk9U0lRWr-0?si=S0-yVm7wfKk2jvPq)).

 Both other architectures were left apart due to the added tuning complexity of coupled NMPCs.
 However, the  `master` approach is ready to drive :).
 The `spatial` approach is the one I found the most difficult to tune so it's not really fine tuned at the moment.

 ## Disclaimer
 This is a tailored control solution made for the CAT15x Formula Student vehicle.
-In order to make a proper use of this algorithm, it's the user duty to make sure the dynamic model (presented [here](docs/tfg.pdf)) actually approximates the behaviour of the car.
+In order to make a proper use of this algorithm, it's the user duty to make sure the dynamic model (presented [here](docs/tfg_oriolmartinez.pdf)) actually approximates the behaviour of the car.

 If you use this control algorithm in a Formula Student competition the **only** thing I ask for is to **ALWAYS REFERENCE** the team ___BCN eMotorsport___.